hashicorp/terraform-cdk/website/docs/cdktf/concepts/modules.html.md

 ## Install Modules

-CDKTF lets you use modules from the [Terraform Registry](https://registry.terraform.io/) and other sources like GitHub in your application.
+You can use modules from the [Terraform Registry](https://registry.terraform.io/) and other sources like GitHub in your application.
 For example, the TypeScript project below has a `main.ts` file that defines AWS resources and uses the [AWS VPC module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest).

 ```typescript
 import { Construct } from "constructs";